 - Engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities.

-To facilitate the development of these core competencies and the knowledge and behavior to practice at an advanced level, the School’s program is organized into a core curriculum and an elective concentration in either clinical practice or social administration.
+To facilitate the development of these core competencies and the knowledge and behavior to practice at an advanced level, the School’s Social Work and Social Welfare (SW) program is organized into a core curriculum and an elective concentration in either clinical practice or social administration.
 No academic credit is awarded for life or work experience.

 To apply, please visit the admissions page.